ElixirCommons/ExMacroInspect/README.md

 # ExMacroInspect

+Is a checklist to follow to create new Elixir projects.

-`ExMacroInspect` is a macro inspection library for elixir.
+Also `ExMacroInspect` is a macro inspection library for elixir.
 I makes it easy for a developer to see what is passed into a macro during macro development.

 # Source:
 * https://github.com/smorin/ExMacroInspect